nih-cfde/organization/infrastructure/OffboardingWorkflow.md

   - Remove them from Slack
   - Remove them from GitHub
   - Add their name to the "Goodbye" list in the Weekly Announcements
-  - Remove them from the upcoming MPQ form

 ## Offboarding Walkthrough
 To offboard members, first navigate to the [Offboarding Reponses Google Sheet](https://docs.google.com/spreadsheets/d/1bY-P5ZrIOPDrDpzlXNrDnV96XqOnV_X9z9ur7t9Qkhk/edit?usp=sharing).